cloudfoundry/uaa/README.md

     $ cd vcap/tests
     $ rake bvt:run_uaa

+You can change the most common important settings with environment variables (see below), or with a custom `uaa.yml`.
+N.B. `MAVEN_OPTS` cannot be used to set JVM system properties for the tests, but it can be used to set memory limits for the process etc.

+### Custom YAML Configuration

 To modify the runtime parameters you can provide a `uaa.yml`, e.g.

     $ cat > /tmp/uaa.yml